Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 1. Data Transformation
 2. Data Visualiziation
 3. Descriptive Analytics
-4. Critical Thinking and Problem Solving
+4. Analytical Thinking and Critical Thinking
+5. Problem Solving
-5. Communication and Reporting
+6. Communication and Reporting
 <br />

 ### Tools Utilized
 1. Microsoft Excel
     - Was used to:
-        1. Was used to save extracted data from WHO website,
+        1. Save extracted data from WHO website,
-        2. Transform,
+        2. Clean and Transform the data,
         3. Load the datasets for this analysis.

 2. Tableau (Was used to create dashboards for this analysis)
-    - The following Tableau were incorporated:
+    - The following Tableau tools were incorporated:
         1. Calculated Fields
         2. Geospatial Analysis
         3. Page Navigation